Diploma of Textile Design and Development

 No minimum education

 This qualification is part of the Textiles, Clothing and Footwear Training Package.
-It covers occupations involved in the design and production of textile products such as screen printed, woven, knitted, tapestry and experimental textile products.
+It provides skills and knowledge required to undertake specialised technical and design roles within textile enterprises.
+It is intended for those involved in the design and production of textiles, such as screen printed, woven, knitted, tapestry and experimental fabrics and textile products.

 Subjects you can Study

 Core: Participate in environmentally sustainable work practices; Implement and monitor WHS and environmental systems in the workplace; Analyse use of colour in textiles; Develop textile designs and specifications; plus more.
 Electives: Cost production of fashion or textile designs; Prepare procedures and specifications for TCF operations; Design and produce printed textiles; plus more.